-The largest projects after the Second World War were related to the construction and operation of the Cold War's Distant Early Warning (DEW) Line.
-In the Qikiqtani Region outside Iqaluit the largest stations were established at Sanirajak (formerly Hall Beach Fox-Main station) and Qikiqtarjuaq (Broughton Island Auxiliary station).
-Steadily, following the arrival of the first DEW Line materials in 1955, the external view of the region's economy shifted from the land towards government services and commodities for export.
-The trading economy was only connected to world markets via a minimal infrastructure of a dozen enclaves focused on a fur trading post.
+Steadily, following the arrival of the first DEW Line materials in 1955, the external view of Qikiqtaaluk's economy shifted from the land towards government services and commodities for export.
+The trading economy was only connected to world markets via a minimal infrastructure of a dozen tiny settled places.
 Each was accessible by sea, with just enough wooden buildings to warehouse a year's trade goods and house a transient population of between five and twenty non-Inuit.
 The transformation that occurred in the period from 1950 to 1975 moved the region's economy from one conducted under Inuit customs primarily for local benefit towards one designed by southern planners with the interests of the South in mind and with little distinction made between the roles of Inuit and other Canadian citizens.

-It is important to note how the placement of the communities in the Qikiqtani Region generally follows the siting of commercial, RCMP, or military establishments at the end of the Second World War.
+It is important to note how the placement of Qikiqtaaluk's communities generally follows the siting of commercial, RCMP, or military establishments at the end of the Second World War.
 Access to good hunting terrain was of secondary importance, though many of the early trading posts were located along coastlines where people already lived.
 Most of the settlements have a harbour or anchoring place that could be reached by the kinds of vessels used in the Arctic in the 1940s and 1950s.
 There are five exceptions.
-Two are in the High Arctic, where the relocations of 1953 created Resolute and Grise Fiord; two are former DEW Line sites, Sanirajak and Qikiqtarjuaq; and one is Sanikiluaq in the Belcher Islands, where there were no year-round gallunaat establishments until 1959.
-At the other eight communities, the service centres and municipal infrastructure of today are strongly influenced by the distribution of government and trading activity before 1945.27
+Two are in the High Arctic, where the relocations of 1953 created Resolute and Grise Fiord; two are former DEW Line sites, Hall Beach and Qikiqtarjuaq; and one is Sanikiluaq in the Belcher Islands, where there were no yearround Qallunaat establishments until 1959.
+At the other eight communities, the service centres and municipal infrastructure of today are strongly influenced by the distribution of government and trading activity before 1945.

-The region saw two waves of airfield construction, one driven by defence and the second by community development.
+Qikiqtaaluk saw two waves of airfield construction, one driven by defence and the second by community development.
 Igaluit owes its existence to the broad, level site of a Second World War airfield, which was revived as a marshalling point during work on the DEW Line.
-It is the least favoured of the communities in terms of access to game animals, but it survived and grew by maintaining the original momentum from the airfield.
-Similarly, airports at Sanirajak and Resolute handled significant military traffic, which affected development.
-Air travel came slowly to the rest of the Qikiqtani Region, beginning with occasional visits from aircraft equipped with floats or skis.
+It is the least favoured of the communities in terms of access to game but it survived and grew by maintaining the original momentum from the airfield.
+Similarly, airports at Hall Beach and Resolute handled significant military traffic, and this affected development.
+Air travel came slowly to the rest of Qikiqtaaluk, beginning with occasional visits from aircraft equipped with floats or skis.
 By the mid-1960s, most communities had chosen a place that could be levelled for year-round scheduled flights.
 By 1975, all thirteen communities were linked to each other and a few to the South by air.
-This focus on air travel between communities resulted in the neglect of unloading facilities at the many points served by the annual sealift.
+This focus on air travel between communities resulted in the neglect of unloading facilities at the many points served by the annual "sealift."
+Even Igaluit has no wharf for ocean-going vessels-cargo is winched off sealift vessels into barges and then unloaded directly onto beaches.